narner/MyWebsite/content/notes/Project Soli & the Coming Use of Radar in Human-Machine Interfaces - April 2020.md

 ### Pixel4 and Motion Sense: Capabilities

 The first commercial product to integrate Project Soli is the Pixel4, released by Google in October, 2019.
-The teaser-ad hinted that the new phone would be the first product to integrate with Soli; given the touchless air gestures shown in it:
+The teaser-ad hinted that the new phone would be the first product to integrate with Soli; given the touchless air gestures shown in it (*the video has since been made private, but can be found on the Wayback Machine [here](https://web.archive.org/web/20190731140838/https://www.youtube.com/watch?v=KnRbXWojW7c).*)

-{{< video src="https://web.archive.org/web/20190731140838/https://www.youtube.com/watch?v=KnRbXWojW7c" width="640" height="360" >}}

 The Soli chip affords **three new types of capabilities** for the Pixel 4: